Schrims/angular-auction/README.md

   - Add the `ngRoute` module as a dependency.
   - Configure routes for the application.
   - Use the `ngView` directive in 'index.html'.
-- Create a phone list route (`/phones`):
+- Create a item list route (`/items`):
-  - Map `/phones` to the existing `phoneList` component.
+  - Map `/items` to the existing `itemList` component.
-- Create a phone detail route (`/phones/:phoneId`):
+- Create a item detail route (`/items/:itemId`):
-  - Map `/phones/:phoneId` to a new `phoneDetail` component.
+  - Map `/items/:itemId` to a new `itemDetail` component.
-  - Create a dummy `phoneDetail` component, which displays the selected phone ID.
+  - Create a dummy `itemDetail` component, which displays the selected item ID.
-  - Pass the `phoneId` parameter to the component's controller via `$routeParams`.
+  - Pass the `itemId` parameter to the component's controller via `$routeParams`.

 ### step-10 _More Templating_

-- Implement fetching data for the selected phone and rendering to the view:
+- Implement fetching data for the selected item and rendering to the view:
-  - Use `$http` in `PhoneDetailController` to fetch the phone details from a JSON file.
+  - Use `$http` in `ItemDetailController` to fetch the item details from a JSON file.
   - Create the template for the detail view.
-- Add CSS styles to make the phone detail page look "pretty-ish".
+- Add CSS styles to make the item detail page look "pretty-ish".

 ### step-11 _Custom Filters_

 - Implement a custom `checkmark` filter.
-- Update the `phoneDetail` template to use the `checkmark` filter.
+- Update the `itemDetail` template to use the `checkmark` filter.
 - Add a unit test for the `checkmark` filter.

 ### step-12 _Event Handlers_

-- Make the thumbnail images in the phone detail view clickable:
+- Make the thumbnail images in the item detail view clickable:
-  - Introduce a `mainImageUrl` property on `PhoneDetailController`.
+  - Introduce a `mainImageUrl` property on `ItemDetailController`.
   - Implement the `setImage()` method for changing the main image.
   - Use `ngClick` on the thumbnails to register a handler that changes the main image.
   - Add an end-to-end test for this feature.